TahirRiaz/terralense-example-eval/data-sources/README.md

 }
 ```

-**Expected Resolution**: Terralense should handle file reading and JSON decoding (or recognize the pattern).
+**Expected Resolution**: Terralens should handle file reading and JSON decoding (or recognize the pattern).

 **Note**: This test requires a `data.json` file to exist in the same directory.